This topic contains instructions for creating a new Deep Learning VM Images instance

 For instructions on connecting to your new Deep Learning VM instance

-through the Cloud Console or command line, see Connecting to
+through the Google Cloud console or command line, see Connecting to

 Instances.
 Your instance name